 - It perfectly matches the interior design of a space they are decorating.

 Look to find the commonalities in your channels.
-Is it subject matter, color mixtures, sizes, prices, medium or other factors that sells consistently in certain channels?
-For sure, you will find it is a combination of the determining factors.
+For example, are subject matter, color mixtures, sizes, prices, medium, or other selling factors consistently in individual channels?
+You will indeed find it a combination of the determining factors.

 Uncovering the real objection leads to more sales.

-Five Reasons Why People Don’t Buy Art
+Five Reasons People Don’t Buy Art!

-Information is power, especially when used wisely.
+Information is power when you use it wisely.